What is a “Spark Bird”? How one bird can change your life!

 First, a “Spark Bird” is defined as the bird that helped spark your interest in birding.
 It helped open your eyes to the amazing beauty, mystery and excitement of birds and nature.
 It’s a pivotal moment where your world is changed and there’s no way you are going back!

-A spark bird can appear anywhere and be any species.
+A “Spark Bird” can appear anywhere and be any species.
 For some, it’s an exotic hummingbird on a Caribbean vacation.
 For others its a magnificent snowy owl that comes down from the Arctic during winter.
-For many, its a sparrow or song bird that has been ignored for years, but finally makes its lasting impression.
+For many, its a sparrow or song bird that has been ignored for years, but finally makes a lasting impression.

 The stories range from the young to old, from oceans to mountains and from big cities to your bird feeder.

 Asking this question normally gets the same response and it’s fun to watch.